Science tells us that it takes less than 1.4 nanoseconds for sound to make an impression. Curated music for business helps you beat the clock.

 Similarly, a 2000 paper by Yalch and Spangenberg explored the effects of playing familiar music to customers, and – at risk of this sounding like a clickbait headline – the results might surprise you.

 In this experiment, groups of shoppers were played either familiar or obscure music as they made their way around the store.
 The group listening to recognizable tunes spent nearly 8% less time shopping.
 It seems that familiar music increases our arousal levels; when we’re paying too much attention to the songs we hear, time passes slower, and we hurry our shop.
-It’s time to ditch that ‘Greatest Hits’ playlist right now.
+It’s time to ditch that ‘Greatest Hits’ playlist right now and get started with expertly curated music for business.

 To truly understand what’s going on here, we need to dig even deeper into the realms of science.
 Humor us; we promise it’s worth it.